 Exmoor National Park Authority conducts visitor surveys, usually carried out every two years.
 Their purpose is to improve understanding of a range of factors including the motivations for visits, where visitors have travelled from and the activities they take part in.
-The most recent 2020 survey was conducted virtually due to Covid restrictions.
-The previous survey during the Local Plan period was the 2018 visitor survey.
-The results of the most recent (non-virtual) survey are expected in early 2022.
+The most recent 2021 survey was the first face-to-face survey conducted since the start of the Covid-19 pandemic.
+There have been two previous surveys during the Local Plan period - in 2018 and 2020 (the latter was conducted virtually due to Covid restrictions).